ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Stay ahead in 2025 with the latest UI/UX design trends and elevate your designs to a whole new level of creativity and innovation.</blockquote>

 <h3>2.
-Revealing the Amazing UI UX Design Trends for 2025 - <a href="https://medium.com/@screenroot/web-desirevealing-the-amazing-ui-ux-design-trends-for-2025-0c0d4f86d45b" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to Empathy Mapping in UX/UI - <a href="https://medium.com/@kumarisakshi9595/a-guide-to-empathy-mapping-in-ux-ui-7eeae0570ebe" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ScreenRoot`**
+✍️ **posted by `Kumarisakshi`**

-<blockquote>As we step into 2025, the UI UX design trends 2025 emerge as a defining topic in the digital design world.
-With innovations reshaping how…</blockquote>
+<blockquote>In the field of UX/UI design, empathy mapping is a powerful tool that allows designers to better understand and connect with their users…</blockquote>

 <h3>3.
 Top UI/UX Design Trends 2024 - <a href="https://medium.com/@rakshagarambha/top-ui-ux-design-trends-2024-243ab5220f10" target="_blank" rel="noopener noreferrer">link</a></h3>